 Use the foldout drawings at the end of this chapter to locate the relevant components, while completing the following procedures.

-IMPORTANT: Keep a detailed record of all parts replacements performed on the Model GS868 in Appendix A, Service Record.
+IMPORTANT: Keep a detailed record all service procedures performed on the Model GM868 in Appendix A, Service Record.
 This service history may prove very helpful in diagnosing any future problems.